Malarone (Atovaquone And Proguanil Hydrochloride)

 Who Should Not Take Malarone

-Do not take Malarone if you are allergic to atovaquone, proguanil hydrochloride, or any other ingredients in the medication.
-Do not use if you have severe kidney disease.
-MALARONE JUNIOR tablets should only be used in children weighing more than 11 kg, and Malarone is not recommended for treating malaria in children under 3 years old.
+Do not take Malarone if you are allergic to atovaquone, proguanil hydrochloride, or any of the ingredients.
+Avoid use if you have severe kidney disease.

 Medical Conditions to Discuss